-Procurement of works, goods, and services by state entities is regulated by Law 30225, the Peruvian Public Procurement Act and its regulation, approved by Supreme Decree 344-2018-EF.
+In general, procurement of works, goods, and services by state entities is regulated by Peruvian Public Procurement Act No. 30225 and its implementing regulation, approved by Supreme Decree No. 344-2018-EF, and by various directives issued by the Public Procurement Supervisory Agency (Organismo Supervisor de las Contrataciones del Estado, OSCE).